-Such had been the education of Miss Simmons, who was the only one of all the company at Mr. Merton's that thought Harry deserving the least attention.
-This young lady, who possessed an uncommon degree of natural benevolence of character, came up to him in such a manner as set him perfectly at his ease.
-Harry was destitute of the artificial graces of society, but he possessed that natural politeness and good nature, without which all artificial graces are the most disgusting things in the world.
-Harry had an understanding naturally strong; and Mr. Barlow, while he had with the greatest care preserved him from all false impressions, had taken great pains in cultivating the faculties of his mind.
-Harry, indeed, never said any of those brilliant things which render a boy the darling of the ladies: he had not that vivacity, or rather impertinence, which frequently passes for wit with superficial people; but he paid the greatest attention to what was said to him, and made the most judicious observations upon subjects he understood.
-For this reason, Miss Simmons, although much older and more improved, received great satisfaction from conversing with him, and thought little Harry infinitely more agreeable and judicious than any of the smart young gentlemen she had hitherto seen at Mr. Merton's.
+Such had been the education of Miss Simmons, who was the only one of all the fine company at Mr. Merton's that thought Harry deserving the least attention.
+This young lady, who possessed an uncommon degree of natural benevolence of character, came up to him, and addressed him in a manner that put him perfectly at his ease.
+Harry was destitute of the artificial graces of society; but he possessed that natural politeness and good nature, without which all such acquirements are offensive rather than agreeable.
+Harry had an understanding naturally strong; and Mr. Barlow, while he had, with the utmost care, preserved him from all false impressions, had taken great pains in cultivating the faculties of his mind.
+Harry, indeed, never said any of those brilliant things that render a boy the darling of the ladies; he had not that vivacity, or rather impertinence, which frequently passes for wit with superficial people; but he paid the utmost attention to what was said to him, and made the most judicious observations upon subjects he understood.
+For this reason, Miss Simmons, although much older and more improved, received great satisfaction from conversing with him, and thought little Harry infinitely more agreeable and judicious, than any of the smart young gentlemen she had hitherto seen at Mr. Merton's.

 But now the company was summoned to the important business of dinner.
-Harry could not help sighing when he reflected on what he had to undergo; however, he determined to bear it with all imaginable fortitude, for the sake of his friend Tommy.
-The dinner indeed was, if possible, more dreadful than anything he had before undergone-so many fine gentlemen and fine ladies; so many powdered servants to stand behind their chairs; such an apparatus of dishes which Harry had never tasted before, and which almost made him sick when he did taste; so many removes; such pomp and solemnity about what seemed the easiest thing in the world-that Harry could not help envying the condition of his father's labourers, who, when they are hungry, can sit at their case under a hedge, and make a dinner without plates, table-cloths, or compliments!
+Harry could not help sighing, when he reflected on what he had to undergo.
+However, he determined to bear it with all imaginable fortitude for the sake of his friend Tommy.
+The dinner indeed was, if possible, more dreadful than anything he had before undergone; so many fine gentlemen and fine ladies, so many powdered servants to stand behind their chairs; such an apparatus of dishes which Harry had never tasted before, and which almost made him sick when he did taste; so many removes; such pomp and solemnity about what seemed the easiest thing in the world-that Harry could not help envying the condition of his father's labourers, who, when they are hungry, can sit at their ease under a hedge, and make a dinner without plates, table-cloths, or compliments!

-In the mean time his friend Tommy was received amid the circle of the ladies, and attended to as a prodigy of wit and ingenuity.
-Harry could not help being surprised at this.
-His affection for his friend was totally unmixed with the meanness of jealousy, and he received the sincerest pleasure from every improvement which Tommy had made; however, he had never discovered in him any of those surprising talents; and, when he could catch anything that Tommy said, it appeared to him rather inferior to his usual method of conversation.
-However, as so many fine ladies were of a different opinion, he took it for granted that he must be mistaken.
+In the meantime, his friend Tommy was received amidst the circle of the ladies, and attended to as a prodigy of wit and ingenuity.
+Harry could not help being surprised at this: his affection for his friend was totally unmixed with the meanness of jealousy, and he received the sincerest pleasure from every improvement which Tommy had made; but he had never discovered in him any of those surprising talents; and when he could catch anything that Tommy said, it seemed to him rather inferior to his usual manner of conversation.
+However, as so many fine ladies were of a different opinion, he took it for granted that he must be in error.